 Auto save interval: The data is automatically copied into the backup copy in intervals.
 The shorter the saving intervals, the better protected your data is.
 However, the capacity of your internal memory is also used more frequently.
 The preset „ten-minute-interval“ has proven itself to be a reasonable choice here.
 However, if required you may increase or decrease this time interval.

-5. Languages: In the tab „Languages“ you can define the language in which you would like to work with the EXMARaLDA Partitur-Editor .
+5. Languages: In the tab „Language“ you can define the language in which you would like to work with the EXMARaLDA Partitur-Editor .

-Select the language that you would like to use from the drop down list.
+Select the language that you would like to use from the drop-down list.
 Save your settings by clicking OK.
 Then you will have to close and restart the Partitur-Editor.
 After this step, the language change is activated.

-6. Media: In the tab „Media“ you can define, the player that you would like to use for playing audio and video files.
+6. Media: In the tab „Media“ you can define the player that you would like to use for playing audio and video files.